tmpfs/trucks/doc/readme/transforms.md

 Transforms are a different type of plugin that are executed when the entire component tree is available.

-A transform plugin returns a map of visitor functions:
+A transform plugin returns a map of visitor functions and/or lifecycle callbacks:

 ```javascript
 function plugin(state, conf) {